spacetelescope/PASTIS/README.md

 Folder structure:
 ----------------

 In the config file, the entry `[local] --> local_data_path` specifies where the houtput data will be saved.
-Listed in order of usage.
+The code will create a subfolder `active` that contains everything from your current code run.
+It is set up this way so that if you want to save some data, you just rename that directory into something else.

 **segmentation**